JJorgeDSIC/UCF_101_CLASSIFICATION_TASK_MT/README.md

-# Action Recognition with Artificial Neural Networks
+# Action Recognition with Artificial Neural Networks (Master Thesis 13/07/2015)

 This repository contains the code developed to extract and process features from the dataset UCF-101 using DenseTrajectories.